liamdelahunty/ga4-api-explorer/README.md

 ## Project Structure

 -   `run_report.py`: The main entry point for the application.
 This script orchestrates the user interaction, report discovery, and output generation.
+It also handles command-line arguments for non-interactive use.
 -   `ga4_client.py`: Handles all authentication and Google API client instantiation.
 It finds the `client_secret.json` file and creates the necessary clients for the Admin and Data APIs.
 -   `output_manager.py`: Contains functions to format and save report data into different formats (Console, CSV, HTML).
 -   `list_properties.py`: A utility script to quickly list all accessible accounts and properties.
+-   `settings.py`: Centralized configuration file for parameters like `CACHE_DURATION`.
 -   `/config`: This directory should contain your `client_secret.json` service account key file.
+-   `/cache`: Stores cached API responses to reduce redundant calls.
+This directory is ignored by Git.
 -   `/output`: The default directory where generated CSV and HTML reports are saved.
+This directory is ignored by Git.
 -   `/reports`: This directory contains all the available report modules.
 Each Python file in here is a self-contained report that can be discovered and run by `run_report.py`.
+-   `/templates`: Contains HTML templates for report generation.

 ## Getting Started